JustinHoyt/sdl_ios_guides/docs/Getting Started/Adapting to the Head Unit Language/index.md

 ## Adapting to the Head Unit Language

-Since a car's head unit can support multiple languages you can check which language is currently be used by the head unit and get notifications when the user changes the head unit's current language.
-If desired, the `SDLLifecycleConfiguration` can be updated to reflect the head unit's current language, including the app's name and the app's text-to-speech name.
+Since a head unit can support multiple languages, you may want to add support for more than one language to your SDL app.
+The SDL library allows you to check which language is currently be used by the head unit and get notifications when the user changes the head unit's current language.
+If desired, the app's name and the app's text-to-speech name can be customized to reflect the head unit's current language.

 If your app does not support the current head unit language, you should decide on a default language to use in your app.
 All text and VR commands should be created using this default language.
 Although the the voice-recognition (VR) system expects the user to speak VR commands in the head unit's current language, the VR system will automatically handle VR commands created by your app so you do not need to any extra work.